callumgwtaylor/surgical_critical_ethics/presentation/surgical_ethics.md

 My hope is that this session will be complementary to Kyle's first session this morning, on who should be treated in Intensive Care.
 Today we've looked at who we would consider sick, why we'd see them as sick, and how to treat them.
 This last session hopefully is looking at how we can determine whether those treatments are "the most right" or "the least bad".
 </div>

+# Main Points of Talk

+- We under value patient's quality of life
+- We underestimate the harms of aggressive treatment
+- We overestimate the benefits of aggressive treatment
+- Patients need access to information about wide range of risks and benefits to make an autonomous decision

 # Ethical Dilemmas as Perceived By Surgeons{data-background-iframe="https://callumgwtaylor.github.io/surgical_critical_ethics/diagrams/map.html"}